malamatenia/learnable-handwriter/README.md

 configs/<DATASET_ID>.yaml
 ...

-For its structure, see the config file provided for our experiment.
+For its structure, see the config file provided for our experiment with additional information.

 ```